 Neighborhood Safety in San Carlos, San Diego

-San Carlos is one of the safest neighborhoods in San Diego.
+San Carlos has some of the lowest crime rates in San Diego.
 In the past month, they have only had a few records of crimes taking place in the area.
 The most common crime seemed to be theft.
 San Carlos scored an A- score for crime on areavibes.com.
 Crime in San Carlos is almost half as much as the San Diego average.
 San Carlos scored 1,406 accounts of crime per 100,000 people while San Diego scored 2,402 for 100,000 people.

 San Carlos Schools

 Some of the top-ranked schools according to greatschools.org includes Hearst Elementary School, Marvin Elementary School, Tierrasanta Elementary School, and College Preparatory Middle School, all ranked with a 10/10.
 Other Schools in the San Carlos area include Helix High School, Green Elementary School, and Patrick Henry High School each ranked with a 9/10 score.
-If you are looking for one of the best neighborhoods to raise a family in for the amazing public education, San Carlos is the San Diego neighborhood for you.
+If you are looking for a neighborhood to raise a family in for the amazing public education, San Carlos is the San Diego neighborhood for you.

 Community Activities in San Carlos

 The San Carlos Recreation center has tons of activities for community members to participate in.
 In addition, it also has different youth programs for your kids like basketball, volleyball, flag football, gymnastics, ballet and even skills classes.
 During school breaks, they offer different camps for kids to attend.
 Both Lake Murray and Mission Trails have events going on all year long including guided trail tours, 4th of July Fireworks, nature walks and more.
 Visit the recreation center website to find out more about different youth programs in San Carlos as well as events going on at Mission Trails.